Hallux limitus & Hallux Rigidus

 X-ray: Severe hallux rigidus stage 3 on both sides and outward deformity of the big toe, and second toes in the end joints.

 Very poor mobility due to the deformed and swollen big toe joint.
+The very poor range of motion is demonstrated in the right picture.
 Pain during normal walking, putting weight on the big toe is no longer possible, instead evasive movements by the outer sides of the foot are necessary, which can lead to knee, hip and back pain.

 The big toe and the second toes have just been straightened on both sides, and the big toes also made very movable, by greatly removing the deposited bone spurs and bone lips, and the big toes were placed upwards.

-Here the excellent agility is demonstrated immediately after the end of surgery.
+Here the excellent range of motion is demonstrated immediately after the end of surgery.